Dissemination Information Packages for Information Reuse (DIPIR)

 Eric C. Kansa, Ph.D. is a consultant on this project.
 He is leading development of Open Context.
 Kansa is Executive Director of the Information and Service Design Program at the University of California Berkley School of Information.
 His primary role there is to develop service design projects that bring students and faculty to work in collaboration with partner organizations.
 His research interests include efforts to enhance the accessibility and usability of research data collected in the field sciences, as well as, the impact of ubiquitous information accessibility in the consumer experience of services.
 Kansa is a cofounder and former Executive Director of the nonprofit Alexandria Archive Institute.

 Anthea Josias is a research fellow on this project.
 She has a PhD from the University of Michigan School of Information.
 Her research interests include the preservation and dissemination of cultural heritage resources; the politics of memory and archives; and the digital humanities.
 She previously worked as a graduate assistant on the IMLS-funded Engaging Communities: Fostering Internships for Preservation and Digital Curation project, and has several years of professional experience in the South African archives and cultural heritage sectors.
-(Winter 2014 – present)
+(Winter 2014 – Winter 2015)